kiewic/PowerBI-WaffleChart/Capabilities/Objects.md

     selector: dataPoint.selectionID.getSelector()
 }
 ```
-####scope identity
+#### scope identity
 This object will be bound to particular values at the intersection of groups.
-For example, if I have categories ["Jan", "Feb", "March", ...] and series ["Small", "Medium", "Large"], I may want to have an object on the intersection of values matching "Feb" and "Large".
-To accomplish this I could get the DataViewScopeIdentity of both columns, push them to variable `identities`, and use this syntax with the selector.
+For example, if I have categories `["Jan", "Feb", "March", ...]` and series `["Small", "Medium", "Large"]`, I may want to have an object on the intersection of values matching `Feb` and `Large`.
+To accomplish this I could get the `DataViewScopeIdentity` of both columns, push them to variable `identities`, and use this syntax with the selector.

 ```typescript
 selector: {
     data: <DataViewScopeIdentity[]>identities
 }
 ```

-##Example:
+## Example:
-In this example, we show what one objectEnumeration would look like for a customColor object with one property 'fill'.
+In this example, we show what one objectEnumeration would look like for a customColor object with one property `fill`.
 We want this object bound statically to `dataViews[index].metadata.objects`
 ```typescript
 objectEnumeration.push({
     objectName: "customColor",